 The subject of vegetarianism in all its forms has recently become a hot topic.
 Since a number of special interest groups and celebrities have promoted this approach to eating, vegetarian diets have seen incarnations of everything from a popular fad to a political cause.
-My focus on this page is to discuss the nutritional implications of eliminating meat or all animal products from your diet.
+My focus on this page is to discuss the nutritional implications of eliminating animal products from your diet.

 However, for the sake of informing the curious and possibly edifying the misinformed, I will touch briefly on the reasons why people “eschew” meat--as opposed to “chewing” it!